 Here are 5 ways to do just that:

 A Snapchat account lets your build awareness while encouraging a good amount of hype around the completion of project you’ve been working on for months and months now.
 You can provide teasers on your other social media accounts as well, but each network’s unique platform also gives you the chance to present your teasers in a way that’s similar and yet not.

 The great thing about putting up teasers on Snapchat is that you have a 10-second timeframe.
 You can include Snap photos as well, showing brief pictures of behind-the-scenes of your biggest events.

 Tell your followers about promo codes and artwork sales

 No one blames you for selling your works of art (including your mini-projects, your sketches, or little pieces of artistry).
 You worked hard on them and deserve the acclaim and the fruit of your labors.
 And this is where promotional contests and codes for your Snaps come in.

 Everyone around the world knows that one of the best ways to talk about upcoming shows and events is through social media.
-And as an artist looking to make a living, making use of a platform like Snapchat lets you broadcast events you have participation in, and simultaneously document it for those who live closer to your area to come and join.
+And as an artist looking to make a living, making use of a platform like Snapchat lets you broadcast events you participate in, and simultaneously document them for those who live closer to your area to come and join.

 Utilize your Snapchat Stories for posting videos detailing the importance of such an event.
 And don’t forget to mention times, dates, and specific locations.
 And in connection, do follow-ups on the progress of the event as it happens.